LowSkillDeveloper/WiFiPasswordSearcher/README.md

     - Now the application can import a large myuploads.txt file that containing more than 100K lines
   - Added a switch that disables automatic adding of received data from 3wifi to the local database
 - Added links to the start menu
+- Added a local database search button next to the search button in the online 3wifi database

 ## Updated Features:
 - Offline mode button.